fudge-py/fudge/docs/using-fudge.rst

 The :func:`fudge.Fake.with_args` method optionally allows you to declare expectations of how arguments should be sent to your object.
-It's usually sufficient to expect an exact argument value but sometimes you need to use :mod:`fudge.inspector.arg <fudge.inspector>` for dynamic values.
+It's usually sufficient to expect an exact argument value but sometimes you need to use :mod:`fudge.inspector` functions for dynamic values.

 Here is a short example: